-- 1.1 City of Wolverhampton College acknowledges the duty of care to safeguard and promote the welfare of students, apprentices and staff and is fully committed to ensuring safeguarding practice reflects statutory responsibilities and Government guidance. - 1.2 The College is committed to maintaining procedures and practices which safeguard and promote the welfare of all students, apprentices and staff by ensuring the Safeguarding Policy and Procedures meet the requirements set by the Department for Education's statutory guidance for Colleges, 'Keeping Children Safe in Education'. - 1.3 Keeping Children Safe in Education 2023, which comes into force from 1 September 2023, defines safeguarding and promoting the welfare of children as: - protecting children from maltreatment - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes. - 1.4 Children includes everyone under the age of 18.
+- City of Wolverhampton College acknowledges the duty of care to safeguard and 1.1 promote the welfare of students, apprentices and staff and is fully committed to ensuring safeguarding practice reflects statutory responsibilities and Government guidance. - The College is committed to maintaining procedures and practices which safeguard and 1.2 promote the welfare of all students, apprentices and staff by ensuring the Safeguarding Policy and Procedures meet the requirements set by the Department for Education's statutory guidance for Colleges, 'Keeping Children Safe in Education'. - Keeping Children Safe in Education 2024, which comes into force from 1 September 2024, defines safeguarding and promoting the welfare of children as: - Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with providing safe and effective care - Taking action to enable all children to have the best outcomes. - 1.4 Children include everyone under the age of 18.